apache/nifi/README.md

 The `USERNAME` will be a random UUID composed of 36 characters.
 The `PASSWORD` will be a random string composed of 32 characters.
 The generated credentials will be stored in `conf/login-identity-providers.xml` with the password stored using bcrypt hashing.
 Record these credentials in a secure location for access to NiFi.

+The random username and password can be replaced with custom credentials using the following command:

+    ./bin/nifi.sh set-single-user-credentials <username> <password>

 ### Running